-The 5610 series trail cameras from Ltl Acorn not only offer the ability to record superb HD video at 1080P (15ps) or 720P (30fps) but also record crystal clear audio.
+The 5610 series trail cameras from Ltl Acorn not only offer the ability to record superb HD video at 1080P (15ps) or 720P (30fps) with crystal clear audio but they can also take photos at 14MP quality (interpolated).

 It’s available with the standard lens (5610A) or the wide angle lens (5610WA) version.
 The standard lens offers a 55 degree angle of view and the wide angle offers 100 degrees.